cotica/capstone/README.md

 The General Assembly instruction team for Data Science Immersive cohort DSIR-322 greatly contributed in consultation for this project.
 It includes Gwen Rathgeber, Charlie Rice, Heather Robbins and Devin Fay.

 In addition, several family members assisted with helping obtain the required ad purchases to satisfy Amazon's own requirements.
-These family members include Margarita Stepanova and Nellie Troisi.
+These family members include Rick and Nellie Troisi.